In an experience report on the benefits of object-orientation for OOPSLA ‘92, Ward Cunningham observed:

 Thus launched the twenty-year IT journey of “Technical Debt”; and though compelling with sufficient context… “the word Technical is too broad to be useful”1 as a guide for structural quality and the Debt metaphor too abstract for real-world development guidance.
 Ward has acknowledged that many have “explained the debt metaphor and confused it”2.

 This post seeks to promote applying energy toward Software Flexibility instead of Technical Debt management — beginning with an intentionally minimum set of starting-point metrics:

 - Application Architecture – measured by Cyclic Dependency

 - Software Design – measured by Duplicate Code3

-Like any metrics, the set derives from core principles; that the fundamental purpose of:
+This balanced set of metrics is derived from core principles; that the fundamental purpose of:

 - Object-oriented use-case-agnostic Application Architecture is to structure source code into dependency groupings